 Oath of Devotion

-Considered the “Vanilla option” by some, this is essentially a subclass that merely enhances the class traits of a paladin.
+Considered the “Vanilla option” by some, the Oath of Devotion is essentially a subclass that merely enhances the class traits of a paladin.
 While not a bad option, it is arguably the least interesting.

 - Channel Divinity (Level 3).
 Two nice options.
 Sacred Weapon adds your charisma modifier to attack rolls made with a chosen weapon for one minute.
 This can offset the penalty from great weapon master nicely.
 Turn the Unholy lets you turn fiends or undead upon a wisdom saving throw.

 - Aura of Devotion (Level 7).
 This prevents hostiles from charming you or friends within 10 feet.
 At level 18, this protection reaches 30 feet.